New senior appointments for three Somerville Fellows

 She continues as Vice President (Humanities) of the British Academy, and as a member of the University Council during her two year term.

-Dr Benjamin Thompson has been appointed the Associate Head for Education in the Humanities Division.
-Over the next two years, Dr Thompson, who is Tutor in Medieval History at Somerville and soon to take up the post of the College’s Vice-Principal, will co-ordinate undergraduate teaching and learning across Oxford’s ten humanities faculties.
+Professor Benjamin Thompson has been appointed the Associate Head for Education in the Humanities Division.
+Over the next two years, Professor Thompson, who is Tutor in Medieval History at Somerville and soon to take up the post of the College’s Vice-Principal, will co-ordinate undergraduate teaching and learning across Oxford’s ten humanities faculties.

 His responsibilities will include overseeing the implementation of the University’s new Access initiatives Opportunity Oxford and Foundation Oxford.